NS Class 1200

+The Class 1200 was a class of electric locomotives operated by Nederlandse Spoorwegen in The Netherlands.

+History

+Nederlandse Spoorwegen

-The Nederlandse Spoorwegen (NS) Class 1200 was a class of electric locomotives that were in service from 1951 until 1998.
-They were designed by Baldwin and built by Werkspoor (Utrecht) between 1951 and 1953.
+The Class 1200 was designed by Baldwin and built by Werkspoor in Utrecht between 1951 and 1953.
 The electrical equipment was built by N.V.
-Heemaf (Hengelo) to a design by Westinghouse.
+Heemaf in Hengelo to a design by Westinghouse.
 Some parts (the bogies, and the electrical installation) were made in the United States as part of the Marshall Plan.

-Originally 75 locomotives were ordered, but the order was reduced to 25 locomotives and more locomotives of the French Class 1100 locomotives were ordered instead.
+Originally 75 locomotives were ordered, but the order was reduced to 25 and more locomotives of the French Class 1100 locomotives were ordered instead.
+In the late 1970, the class underwent life extension work.

-History

-Nederlandse Spoorwegen

 The 1200 class was retired by the NS in 1998.
-Locomotives 1201, 1202 and 1211 were obtained for preservation by the Stichting Klassieke Locomotieven group (1201) and the Dutch Railway Museum (1202 and 1211).
-A further five locomotives, numbers 1214, 1215, 1218, 1221 and 1225, were bought by the Dutch freight operator ACTS Nederland BV in 1999 and were renumbered to 1251–1255.
+Locomotives 1201, 1202 and 1211 were obtained for preservation by the Stichting Klassieke Locomotieven group (1201) and the Railway Museum (1202 and 1211).

-ACTS Nederland BV, EETC
+ACTS Nederland

-ACTS Nederland BV continued to use its five 1200 class locomotives in freight and charter service until 2010.
-Locomotive 1253 was taken out of service in 2003 and was used as a parts donor, while locomotive 1252 was taken out of service in 2007.
-The remaining three locomotives were withdrawn in 2009-10 by ACTS and all except parts donor 1253 were sold to Euro-Express-Treincharter BV (EETC).
+Five locomotives, 1214, 1215, 1218, 1221 and 1225, were sold to Dutch freight operator ACTS Nederland in 1999 and were renumbered to 1251–1255.
+ACTS Nederland continued to use its five 1200 class locomotives in freight and charter service until 2010.
+Locomotive 1253 was taken out of service in 2003 and was used as a parts donor, while 1252 was taken out of service in 2007.
+The remaining three locomotives were withdrawn in 2009-10 by ACTS and all except parts donor 1253 were sold to Euro-Express-Treincharter (EETC).

 As of January 2011 engines 1251 and 1252 had been returned to working order by EETC whilst engine 1254 was being overhauled.
 The two operational locomotives were being used to haul the empty Citynightline train from Munich and Zurich and EuroNight Jan Kiepura train from Moscow, Minsk, Warsaw, Prague and Copenhagen between Amsterdam Centraal railway station and Watergraafsmeer.
 They are also used on charter trains and transporting carriages to and from the EETC workshop in Rotterdam.